PYangLab/Matilda/README.md

 ```

 ### Perform multiple tasks using trained Matilda model.
 After training the model, we can use `main_matilda_task.py` to do multiple tasks with different augments.
+For scRNA-seq data, we can use `main_matilda_rna_task.py`.

 ### Argument for performing tasks
 + `--classification`: whether to do cell type classification.